Yes, it’s possible to get equity release on a leasehold property.

 When a leasehold property is built, the lease is set for a certain amount of time.
 The length of yours will be on your title deeds and in your lease documents.

-Lenders will want to know how much time is left on your lease when weighing up if they can offer you equity release.
+Providers will want to know how much time is left on your lease when weighing up if they can offer you equity release.
 They’ll have a minimum requirement for the number of years left.
-And this will change from lender to lender.
+And this will change from provider to provider.

 What happens if your lease is too short for equity release